nvenugo2/Car-Rental-Web-Application/README.md

 Primary Information
 The URL of our website is https://expresscarrental.herokuapp.com.

+The passwords and email ids of the below admin and super admin have been disabled for editing as it may affect other reviewers
 Superadmin:  stacey@gmail.com
 Password: root

-Superadmin:  jack@gmail.com
+Superadmin:  nathen@gmail.com
 Password: root

+To check the edit functionalities, you could use the below admin and super admin email id and password
+Superadmin:  laurie@gmail.com
+Password: root

+Superadmin:  james@gmail.com
+Password: root

 At the top of homepage, you can sign in with your account.
 And if you are a new user, click "Signup" button on the right.
-To create an account, you need to input your first name, last name, email, password, address, age license number, credit card number.
+To create an account, you need to input your first name, last name, email, password.
 An error will be raised if your email address has already been taken.
 An error will be raised if your password length is not matching 8 characters.
 After created your account successfully, you can login.
 From the homepage you can see the list of all cars and reservation information.